Futura (typeface): Futura Condensed

-Futura Demibold

-Futura Demibold is a variation of the original Futura.

 Futura Display (Futura Schlagzeile)

 Released in 1932, Futura Display uses more angular strokes, resulting in rectangular letter forms.

-This is also the font used on the covers of the classic Region 2 Doctor Who DVD covers, and was used on the covers of most Star Trek novels published by Pocket Books during the 1980s.
-A slimmer variant seems to have been used by the Canadian Tire Corporation in their wordmark and logo.
-Futura Display is also used in the logo for the manga/anime series My Hero Academia.

 Futura Black

-First released in 1929, Futura Black is an alternative design that uses stencil letter forms.
-Example uses of the font include the public safety departments of the city of Boston, the "R" logo of the National Association of Realtors, title sequences of television programs such as The Love Boat and Prisoner: Cell Block H, and as the wordmark for the National Football League's Minnesota Vikings from 1982 to 2003.
+First released in 1929, Futura Black is an alternative design that uses stencil letter forms, high contrast and triangular serifs, with similarities to fat face types.
+Example uses of the font include the public safety departments of the city of Boston, the "R" logo of the National Association of Realtors, title sequences of television programs such as The Love Boat and Prisoner: Cell Block H, the wordmark for the defunct discount store chain Bradlees, and as the wordmark for the National Football League's Minnesota Vikings from 1982 to 2003.
 The movie logo for the 2021 James Bond film No Time to Die also uses Futura Black.

 Steile Futura

 Steile Futura was Paul Renner's attempt to create a typeface that would be closer to the nineteenth century sans serifs than to the geometric model.
 During the course of development, Renner developed several intermediate versions.
 Some of the early design could be found in the experimental font called Renner-Grotesk, which appeared as a trial type casting from the Stempel type foundry in 1936.
 Renner kursiv, a true italic companion to the regular version, was made after Stempel had been taken over by Bauer in 1938.

 The work on the type family continued in the 1940s, but Renner's poor health had slowed down the development.
 Renner started to work again on this project in 1951 under the name of Steile Futura (steil in German means "upright" or "steep").

 The font family released by Bauer consist of mager (light), halbfett (medium), fett (bold), kursiv halbfett (medium italic), and kursiv fett (bold italic).
 The font family was released in 1952–1953.
 It was sold by Bauer in German, English, Spanish, and French markets as Steile Futura, Bauer Topic, Vox, Zénith respectively.

 The font family has rounder letters than Futura Display.
 For the first time, italic type features are incorporated in the italic fonts.
 The fonts incorporate handwriting features, especially in italic version.
 URW and Berthold have released digitisations, URW's under the name of "Topic", its name in original release in some non-German speaking countries.
 Tasse by Font Bureau is a loose adaptation.